 Valenti Vineyard // Mendocino Ridge AVA, Mendocino

-The south-facing Valenti Vineyard lies at an elevation of 1,350 ft., 6 miles from the coast.
+The south-facing Valenti Vineyard lies at elevations of 1,300-1,600 ft., 6 miles from the coast.
 The wines from this vineyard made us fall in love with cool-climate California Syrah.
 The perfect site for Syrah, Valenti’s cooling coastal winds enable the grapes to ripen slowly and at lower Brix, producing wines of complexity, vibrancy, and balance.
 The classic pepperiness that is such a signature of the Syrah from this site can even be tasted in the grapes themselves.

 Manchester Ridge Vineyard // Mendocino Ridge AVA, Mendocino